andonbreitenfeld/tennis_demo_behaviorized/README.md

 #### `LookupTF`
 Queries a TF transform and outputs it as a `PoseStamped` (edited version adapted from chair_manipulation package in UTNuclearRobotics)

+#### `PickBall`
+Uses the ball target coordinates as a reference and first approaches the ball at an offset waypoint, then moves in closer to the ball horizontally prior to closing the gripper.

+#### `DropBall`
+Uses the bin navigation goal to set a target pose offset in front of Spot to turn the gripper and drop the ball.

 ## Dependencies